zellerlab/GECCO/CONTRIBUTING.md

 ### Upgrading the internal CRF model

-After having trained a new version of the model, simply run the following command to update the internal GECCO model as well as the hash signature file:
+After having trained a new version of the model, run the following command to update the internal GECCO model as well as the hash signature file:

 ```console